-Managing urban run-off to the Reef
+Managing urban and non-agricultural run-off to the Reef

 Urban areas cover less than one per cent of the Great Barrier Reef catchment.